OpnTec/bodyapps-viz/README.md

 ## Building the Project

-1.Clone the Master Repo
+1. Clone the Master Repo
-2.Locate the folder , and run the index.html (Enable Javascript if not enabled)
+2. Locate the folder , and run the index.html (Enable Javascript if not enabled)

 ## Folders
 The project BodyViz has 3 folders